peterhinch/micropython-async/TUTORIAL.md

 program and discussed in [the docs](./README.md).
 Another hazard is the "deadly embrace" where two coros wait on the other's completion.

-In simple applications these are often addressed with global flags however a more elegant approach is to use synchronisation primitives.
+In simple applications these are often addressed with global flags.
+A more elegant approach is to use synchronisation primitives.
 The module ``asyn.py`` offers "micro" implementations of the ``Lock`` and ``Event`` primitives, with a demo program ``asyntest.py``.

 Another synchronisation issue arises with producer and consumer coros.
 The producer generates data which the consumer uses.
 Asyncio provides the ``Queue`` object.
 The producer puts data onto the queue while the consumer waits for its arrival (with other coros getting scheduled for the duration).
+The ``Queue`` guarantees that items are removed in the order in which they were received.

 ## 3.1 Lock